geoff1111/JimTcl-math-extension/README.md

 ## Features

-- Arbitrary precision floating-point and integer arithmetic
+- Arbitrary precision floating-point and integer arithmetic using bc syntax (C-like syntax, similar to JimTcl expr syntax)
-- Communication with `bc` through bidirectional pipes
+- Communication with `bc` through three non-blocking unidirectional pipes for stdin, stdout and stderr.
 - Clean integration with JimTcl as a `apex` command
 - Auto-trims output and handles errors
 - Reusable subprocess; minimal process overhead